hepplerj/cv/web-cv.md

 **Presenter**, *Information Exchange*, Omaha, Nebraska (2017).
 An event devoted to helping communities locate and strategize methods to provide better access to information, generate ideas about what libraries are and how knowledge can be shared within a community to improve the lives of its citizens.

-**Consulting scholar**, *Santa Clara Valley National Heritage Area* (2017).
+**Consulting scholar**, *Santa Clara Valley National Heritage Area* (2016--2017).
 Research historian helping aid the pursuit of the National Park Service designation for recognizing Silicon Valley as a National Heritage Area (NHA), only the second such site in California.

 # Invited Talks and Presentations

+Panel, "Shaping the Digital Humanities: UNL Alumni," Digital Humanities Forum, University of Nebraska-Lincoln, April 2018, Lincoln, Nebraska.

 Keynote address, "Approaching a New Historical Atlas of Midwestern History with Deep Maps and Digital History" Midwestern History Association, June 2017, Grand Rapids, Michigan.

+"'Don't Let Industry Do its Business In Our Water!!!': Urban Space and Environmental Politics in Silicon Valley," Ball State University, April 2017, Muncie, Indiana.

 Talkback, *The Man Who Shot Liberty Valance*, Omaha Community Playhouse, February 2017, Omaha, Nebraska.